The Best Citizenship-by-Investment Programs for 2025

 Solution: Vanuatu Citizenship by Investment

-Each country that offers citizenship by investment has a clearly outlined program that has been authorized by its government.
+Each country that offers citizenship by investment has a clearly outlined program that has been authorised by its government.

 These programs streamline the application process, provide a straightforward path to citizenship in a matter of months, and are open to (almost) anyone with a clean criminal record.

-The requisites for each citizenship by investment program vary widely – you can spend $1 million, or you can spend $100,000.
+The requisites for each citizenship by investment program vary widely – you can spend US$1 million, or you can spend US$200,000.
 Either way, you’ll receive a second passport out of the deal.

 So, we’ve lumped the programs based on their geographic region.
 Let’s start with Europe.

-There are two or three citizenship programs in Europe, depending on who you ask.
+There are one to three citizenship-by-investment programs in Europe, depending on who you ask.

 Montenegro is a European Union candidate, whereas a part of Turkey also has such plans, though they are much more distant than those of Montenegro.

-Despite this, Malta has the world’s most aspirational citizenship by investment program.
+Even with the new changes, Malta still has one of the world’s most aspirational citizenships.
 It is the only program of its nature that grants access to both the European Union and the borderless Schengen Area.

 It’s also the only passport that offers visa-free access to all six big English-speaking countries, including the United States.